Adeel A. Mangi: Nomination to court of appeals

 In April 2024, in response to what they asserted was an Islamophobic reaction to Mangi's nomination, more than 100 public policy, labor and advocacy organizations, including the American Federation of Labor, the Center for American Progress, and the NAACP, collectively wrote a letter to the Senate asking members to confirm Mangi.
 New Jersey Attorney General Matthew Platkin wrote an op-ed, and Senator Cory Booker spoke on the Senate floor in support of Mangi's nomination, alleging that anti-Muslim bias was contributing to opposition to his appointment.
 Journalist Lydia Polgreen authored an op-ed in The New York Times entitled "The Islamophobic Smear Campaign Dividing Democrats."

 In May 2024, the White House continued to back Mangi's nomination, "despite the path to confirmation being unclear and the vast opposition" his nomination has faced.
 In May 2024, journalist Jonathan Blitzer in The New Yorker reported on what he described as "the smearing" of Mangi as a Muslim candidate.
 The Star Ledger in New Jersey wrote five editorials urging Mangi’s confirmation.

 The American Jewish Committee endorsed Mangi in a statement and called him an “able jurist”.
-A Republican-appointed former Judge of the Third Circuit, Tim Lewis, also wrote to Senators and spoke out to condemn the attacks on Mangi and urge his confirmation.
-Talk show host John Oliver devoted a segment to the attacks on Mangi as part of an exploration of Islamophobia in America where he described the attacks as “yet more six degree of separation nonsense.”
+A Republican-appointed former Judge of the Third Circuit, Timothy K. Lewis, also wrote to Senators and spoke out to condemn the attacks on Mangi and urge his confirmation.
+Talk show host John Oliver devoted a segment to the attacks on Mangi as part of an exploration of Islamophobia in America where he described the attacks as “yet more Six degrees of separation nonsense.”

 On May 17, dozens of major law firm partners and counsel working on pro bono issues wrote a letter to Senate leaders decrying what they identified as a smear campaign against Mangi that, if successful at derailing the nomination, would tend to deter pro bono involvement by would-be federal judicial candidates.

 On November 21, 2024, Senator Chuck Schumer announced that he had made a deal with Senate Republicans to withhold floor votes on Mangi and three other Biden appellate nominees in exchange for permitting several district court judges' nominations to go forward to floor votes.
 In a letter to President Biden dated December 16, 2024, Mangi wrote that the Judicial Confirmation process in the United States is "fundamentally broken" and emphasized the risk nominees–particularly minorities–are exposed to in the confirmation process.
 Mangi reiterated how attacks against him had not sought to engage in questioning of his qualifications, but rather sought to perpetuate Islamophobic rhetoric and raise money for committee members' political campaigns through "performative McCarthyism."